mariaparfenova/mariaparfenova/README.md

 - 🌱 I’m currently learning MongoDB (Javascript) and Neo4j Graph databases (cypher)
 - 💞️ I’m looking to collaborate on SQL, Python, Power BI, and Tableau projects
 - 📫 How to reach me: by email -> mparfenova@bryant.edu, or cell -> (508)-733-8099
-- 📲 Currently seeking a full time employment opportunity post graduation (in May 2021)!
+- 📲 Currently seeking a full time employment opportunity!
+- 🐶 Bryant Bulldogs Class of '21

 <!---
 mariaparfenova/mariaparfenova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.